Settled Status Mythbuster

 MYTH: “People who get pre-Settled Status will have less rights than people with Settled Status”

-Those granted pre-Settled Status still need to demonstrate they are exercising treaty rights to be entitled to some benefits.
+Furthermore, those granted pre-Settled Status still need to demonstrate they are exercising treaty rights to be entitled to some benefits.
 Read more about this here.

 MYTH: “As an EU citizen, I can face removal after the UK leaves the EU”